 This one may seem obvious, but it’s important to mention!
 Donkeys are herd oriented animals, and it’s important they have access to other donkeys.
 Of course, there may be times when this isn’t possible, due to medical issues, resident disagreements, or sadly, the death of their companion.
 However, it is important to know that donkeys can experience extreme distress when separated from their bonded companion(s) that can cause hyperlipidemia, a serious health issues that can even lead to death.
 When residents have to be separated, every step should be taken to allow some form of continued contact.
 The type of contact will depend on the situation.
 In cases of contagious disease, this must obviously be more limited.
 In cases like these where direct contact with others of their species isn’t possible, there are ways that you can enrich their lives during this time:

-- Keep a calm buddy nearby and allow physical contact if contagion isn’t and issue.
+- Keep a calm buddy nearby and allow physical contact (if contagion isn’t an issue).

 - Provide visual contact with other donkeys.